LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/windows/install.md

     * `MessageFrom`: the sender phone number provided by Twilio (e.g.: `+12125550000`)
     * `AccountSid`: the account SID, provided by Twilio
     * `AuthToken`: the authentication token, provided by Twilio
+  * If you wish to use other SMS provider, please contact us

 * Section `KeyStores`: on this section, each key is the name of a key store, having as value a JSON section with the key store's configuration.
 For instance:
   ```json